Research

 Led by Senior Research Scientist Dr. David Lorence and collaborators, NTBG has been conducting and floristic research across the Pacific for several decades culminating in the publication of several major regional Floras.
 A New Flora of Fiji, a substantial work of over 3,000 pages has been published, and a Chronicle and Flora of Niihau, which combines a flora with an historical account of this small island.

-In 2020 a 2 volume book Flora of the Marquesas Islands was published and NTBG is currently completing the Flora of Samoa for publication in 2021.
+In 2020 a 2 volume book Flora of the Marquesas Islands was published and NTBG published the Flora of Samoa in 2022.
 Continued fieldwork is conducted towards completing a Flora of Micronesia in the coming years.
 Several of the published and planned book Floras are preceded by online Floras.
-See more details about some of NTBG’s Flora projects below.
+See more details about some of NTBG’s Flora projects.